creativeyann17/cy17-starter-react-app/README.md

 ### Format

 Auto-format will be performed by `husky` on every staged files and on save as defined in `.vscode/settings.json`.

+ESLint configuration can be changed with `npx eslint --init`.

 ### Tabs <=> spaces